zeffo/manzar/README.md

 # manzar
-manzar is a cat that follows your cursor.
+manzar is a cat that follows your cursor. <br>
+*manzar is the marathi word for cat*

 You can view a live demo on [my website](https://zeffo.me).

 ## Usage